NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

    spark.conf.set("spark.rapids.sql.udfCompiler.enabled",true)
    ```

-   Please refer to [config doc](../configs.md) for details of RAPIDS Accelerator parameters.
+   Please refer to [configs doc](../configs.md) for details of RAPIDS Accelerator parameters.
    Note: Please understand the meaning and risk of above parameters before enabling it.

 4. Run the function `explainPotentialGPUPlan` on the query DataFrame.